 Welcome to the Department of Physiology and Biophysics

-Research: Early in the 20th century the great physiologist Walter B. Cannon wrote that regulation is the central problem in physiology, and this remains true today.
-The difference between Walter Cannon’s time and the present is that we now know the identities of most of the molecular players (genes, mRNA’s, proteins, carbohydrates, lipids, other metabolites) that are present in various cells under given sets of conditions.
-The challenge now, and probably for the next several decades, is to understand how all these components interact to produce and regulate the living state.
+Walter Cannon wrote many decades ago that regulation is the central problem in physiology, and this remains true today.
+The difference between Walter Cannon’s time and the present is that the identities of most of the molecular players in various cells is now known.
+The challenge for the future is to understand how all these components interact to produce and regulate the living state.

-Our faculty and students study physiological regulation at many different levels, including gene transcription, protein targeting, post-translational protein processing, subcellular signaling, cell-cell communication, and control of differentiation and growth, including tumorigenesis.
+Our faculty and students study physiological regulation at many different levels, including gene transcription, protein targeting, post-translational protein processing, subcellular signaling, extracellular matrix, control of differentiation and growth, and tumorigenesis.
 The experimental systems used in the department include model organisms such as yeast; cultured mammalian cells; mouse models of human disease; and collaborative clinical trials in humans.
-The physiological systems of interest to departmental faculty include skeletal, vascular, respiratory, gastrointestinal, endocrine, and nervous systems (see individual faculty profiles).
+The physiological systems of interest to departmental faculty include skeletal, vascular, respiratory, gastrointestinal, central nervous, and endocrine.

-Faculty research is supported by the National Institutes of Health, National Science Foundation, United States Department of Agriculture, National Aeronautics and Space Administration, American Cancer Society, American Heart Association, American Thyroid Association, and the National Multiple Sclerosis Society.
-One of the largest federally funded programs at UAMS, the NIH IDeA Network of Biomedical Research Excellence (INBRE), is directed by departmental faculty member Lawrence E. Cornett.
+Faculty research is supported by the NIH, NSF, USDA, NASA, American Cancer Society, American Heart Association, American Thyroid Association, and the National Multiple Sclerosis Society.
+One of the largest federally funded programs at UAMS, the NIH IDeA Network of Biomedical Research Excellence (INBRE), is directed by Larry Cornett.

 Michael L. Jennings, PhD